pugia/gmagick-imageresize-s3/README.md

 gmagick-imageresize-s3
 ======================

-Resize image with GrapthicMagick and upload on S3
+Resize image with GrapthicMagick, upload on S3 and redirect to CDN